Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be annoying.

 5. Diatomaceous Earth (DE)

-Another natural yet effective way to kill June bugs is with diatomaceous earth (DE).
+Another natural yet effective way to help control June bugs is with diatomaceous earth (DE).

-Diatomaceous earth works by destroying the protective wax coating on the June bug’s exoskeleton.
-It then desiccates (dries out) their bodies.
+Diatomaceous earth works by destroying the protective wax coating on the bug’s exoskeleton.
+It then desiccates its body (dries it out).

-Just sprinkle some around your plants, porch, and other areas in your yard where you see flying June bugs and their grubs.
+Just sprinkle some around your plants, on your porch, and in other areas of your yard where you see flying June bugs and their grubs.

 The only downside is that you must reapply it after heavy rain or irrigation because water washes the powder away.